Hawkeye (Clint Barton): Thunderbolts (Revival)

 Following the events of "Freefall", Luke Cage, now mayor of New York City, asks Clint to lead a new Thunderbolts team that would operate as the only legally sanctioned super-hero team in the city, to which Clint accepts.
 The team consists of America Chavez, Power Man (Víctor Álvarez), Guston Glory, Eegro the Unbreakable, Persuasion and Spectrum.
-After several failures that results in bad press for the team, Clint butts heads with fellow team member, Spectrum.
 At a press meeting, Clint hallucinates Black Widow and Mockingbird berating him for his past.
 His hallucination is cut short when the city is attacked by Nightmare.
 Nightmare reveals that most of the events are a product of Nightmare's manipulations, including Clint rekindling his relationship with Mockingbird.
-Nightmare wants to use America Chavez's powers to dimension-hop to absorb the nightmares of the Multiverse.
+Nightmare wants to use America Chavez's powers to dimension-hop to absorb the nightmares of the multiverse.
 Nightmare causes the team to hear voices that prey on their insecurities.
-Nightmare mocks Clint, commenting on his leadership skills and selfishness, going as far as to urge Clint to end his existence.
+Nightmare mocks Clint, commenting on his leadership skills and selfishness, going as far as to urge Clint to die.
 The team ultimately prevails and is put on a probation due to their property damage.
 Clint agrees to keep leading the team.
 Clint contacts Mockingbird, asking her to get coffee with him, to which she agrees.

-During the "Blood Hunt" storyline, Hawkeye was wanted by the police for supposedly murdering a United Nations official when the Darkforce blocks out the Sun causing a vampire invasion.
-He leads the neighborhood in fighting against some of the vampires where a puppet therapist improvised a wooden stake with his puppet, a burly union worker named Harley helped out, and a priest used his talents to convert the water in a water tower into holy water.
-Afterwards, one of the police officers lets Hawkeye go as they are busy busting someone who was selling rotten gyros.